wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Lugs
 ^^^^^^^^^^^^^

-Compression lugs ("crimp lugs") for #10 bolt battery tabs (~0.2" hole diameter) are available online and through electrical supply houses, sold by the accepted wire sizes in AWG (or mm2) and post diameter ("bolt size", "hole diameter").
+Compression lugs ("crimp lugs") for #10 bolt (or M5) battery tabs (~0.2" or ~5mm hole diameter) are available online and through electrical supply houses, sold by the accepted wire sizes in AWG (or mm2) and post diameter ("bolt size", "hole diameter").
 Higher end vendors will also distinguish between Standard (~19) and Flex (>80) strand counts in their lug catalogs.
 Some vendors also offer right angle lugs, in addition to more common straight styles.
 Follow manufacturer's instructions to crimp the lugs.

 Screw terminal lugs are legal, but not recommended.
 If using screw terminal lugs, use the correct tip size screwdriver to tighten the terminal.
 Check the terminal tightness frequently because they may loosen over time.